|Available teaching periods

 See Canvas for required and additonal readings.

 Special assessment requirements

-You must attempt all assessment tasks to be able to pass this unit.
+You must attempt all parts of all assessment tasks to be eligible to pass this unit.

-- In the first instance, produce your own original video, audio, images and text.
-In the event you are allowed to use material other than your own original work, you must observe copyright law and ‘fair dealing' provisions related to news reporting (here); or use appropriately licensed content and give attribution if required;
+- In the first instance, produce your own original video, audio, images and text — if your tutor expressly permits the use of third party material, you must observe copyright law and ‘fair dealing’ provisions related to news reporting (refer to The Owl Canvas site) and give attribution if required;

 Required IT skills